exercism/javascript/reference/implementing-a-concept-exercise.md

 - `<slug>.cs`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `<slug>.spec.js`: the test suite.
-- `exemplar.js`: an exemplar implementation that passes all the tests.
+- `.meta/exemplar.js`: an exemplar implementation that passes all the tests.
+It **should** be an idiomatic solution.

 ## Step 2: Add documentation files